paf31/purescript-thermite/docs/README.md

 createElement :: forall action.
 String -> Attr action -> [Html action] -> Html action
 ```

+Create a HTML element from a tag name, a set of attributes and a collection of child nodes.

 ## Module Thermite.Html.Attributes

+This module defines helper functions for creating HTML attributes.

 #### `accept`